How Expansion Benefits Your Area

 Heathrow expansion is a national project that will benefit every region

-New estimates show that the Heathrow expansion will deliver up to £187bn in economic benefits across the UK by 2050.
-Businesses across the country will be better connected to new growth markets, while passengers across Britain will enjoy easier journeys into Heathrow, more choice and competition among airlines, and new connections within the UK.
+New estimates show that the Heathrow expansion will deliver tens of billions in economic benefits across the UK by 2050.
+Businesses in each corner of the country will be better connected to new growth markets, while passengers across Britain will enjoy easier journeys into Heathrow, more choice and competition among airlines, and new connections within the UK.

 Connecting to the World

 Doubling Heathrow’s cargo capacity and adding new long-haul destinations will connect businesses across the country to new markets and trading opportunities across the globe.